dart-lang/site-www/src/faq.md

 ### Q. Is Dart a statically typed language?

 Yes, Dart 2 is statically typed.
 For more information, see [Dart's Type System].

-With it’s combination of static and runtime checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of another type.
-I.e., no surprises!
+With its combination of static and runtime checks, Dart has a sound type system, which guarantees that an expression of one type cannot produce a value of another type.
+No surprises!

 Even with type-safe Dart, you can annotate any variable with `dynamic` if you need the flexibility of a dynamic language.